 Okay, maybe not as magnificent as Felix, but few things are.
 Long reign the king!

-Remove pan from heat and tilt the lid to let the steam escape, being careful not to have your hand in the path of the steam.
+- Remove pan from heat and tilt the lid to let the steam escape, being careful not to have your hand in the path of the steam.
 Remove the lid and transfer to serving bowl.
-Sprinkle with 1/2 of the kosher salt, then stir carefully with a wooden spoon and sprinkle with remaining salt.
+Sprinkle with ½ of the kosher salt, then stir carefully with a wooden spoon and sprinkle with remaining salt.
+Serve immediately.